CoEDL/ocfl-tools/README.md

 ## About

 This repository contains a set of tools for working with, interacting with and manipulating OCFL objects in a repository.

-The over-arching tool `ocfl-tools.js` is the parent of a set of subcommands that each have their own code and configuration in the `tools` folder.
-See the individual README.md files in the tool folders for information about that specific tool.

 ## Setup